backtrace-labs/backtrace-morgue/README.md

 Object IDs must be specified; they can be found in `morgue list` output.
 The object ID printed in the example above is `9d33`.

-The following options support partial deletes:
+By default, this command (as of 2019-02-26) requests physical-only deletion, which retains only indexing.
+The previous `--physical-only` argument is a no-op.
+The following options affect this behavior:
-`--physical-only`: Only delete the physical object; retain indexing.
+`--all`: Delete all related data, including indexing.
 `--crdb-only`: Only delete the indexed data; requires physically deleted objects.

 ### flamegraph